Skip to footer content

 5. Save the PDF to a file.

-6. Optionally, open PDF in the default viewer.
+6. Optionally, open the PDF in the default viewer.

 IronPDF

-This speeds up the process of discovery by enabling them to concentrate on analysis and exploration.
-The use of IronPDF removes the requirement for static pictures and manual file preparation, opening the door to the possibility of an interactive graph inside PDF reports (albeit IronPDF itself does not natively provide this functionality).
-This has the potential to improve user interaction with the reports and data presentation even more.
+This speeds up the discovery process by allowing data scientists to focus on analysis and exploration.
+The use of IronPDF eliminates the need for static images and manual file preparation, openening the door to the potential for including interactive graphs in PDF reports (although IronPDF itself does not natively provide this functionality).
+This has the potential to enhance user interaction with reports and data presentation even further.

 Features of IronPDF

-• PDF Generation: Using Python code, IronPDF enables you to create PDF documents dynamically.
-You can start from the beginning when creating PDFs or convert pre-existing HTML information, including web pages or templates, to PDF format.
+• PDF Generation: Using Python code, IronPDF enables dynamic PDF document creation.
+You can start from scratch or convert existing HTML information, including web pages or templates, into PDF format.

-• PDF Manipulation: IronPDF can work with PDF documents.
-It can combine several PDFs into one, separate a PDF into different documents, extract pages, and add or remove pages.
+• PDF Manipulation: IronPDF can manipulate PDF documents.
+It can merge multiple PDFs into one, split a PDF into different documents, extract pages, and add or remove pages.

-• Text and Image Rendering: Text and images contained in PDF documents can be rendered using IronPDF.
-This involves putting text inside the PDF, choosing fonts, sizes, and colors, and embedding images.
+• Text and Image Rendering: Render text and images contained in PDF documents using IronPDF.
+This includes embedding text with specified fonts, sizes, and colors, and adding images.

 How to Use Python to Create PDF Reports: Figure 1 - PyCharm

-By choosing "New Project," you can customize the project's location and surroundings in a new window.
+By selecting "New Project," you can customize the project's location and environment in a new window.
 The following screenshot shows this new window in action.

 How to Use Python to Create PDF Reports: Figure 2 - New Project

 Click the "Create" button to start a new project after choosing the project location and setting the Python environment.
-After creating the project, it will open in a new tab.
+Once created, the project will open in a new tab.

 How to Use Python to Create PDF Reports: Figure 3 - New Tab